godotengine/godot-docs/classes/class_regexmatch.rst

 - :ref:`int<class_int>` **get_end** **(** :ref:`Variant<class_variant>` name=0 **)** const

-Returns the end position of the match in the source string.
-An integer can be specified for numeric groups or a string for named groups.
-Returns -1 if that group wasn't found or doesn't exist.
-Defaults to 0 (whole pattern).
+Returns the end position of the match within the source string.
+The end position of capturing groups can be retrieved by providing its group number as an integer or its string name (if it's a named group).
+The default value of 0 refers to the whole pattern.

+Returns -1 if the group did not match or doesn't exist.

 .. _class_RegExMatch_get_group_count:

 - :ref:`int<class_int>` **get_group_count** **(** **)** const

-Returns the number of numeric capturing groups.
+Returns the number of capturing groups.

 .. _class_RegExMatch_get_names:

 - :ref:`Dictionary<class_dictionary>` **get_names** **(** **)** const

-Returns an array of names of named capturing groups.
+Returns a dictionary of named groups and its corresponding group number.
+Only groups with that were matched are included.
+If multiple groups have the same name, that name would refer to the first matching one.

 .. _class_RegExMatch_get_start:

 - :ref:`int<class_int>` **get_start** **(** :ref:`Variant<class_variant>` name=0 **)** const

-Returns the starting position of the match in the source string.
-An integer can be specified for numeric groups or a string for named groups.
-Returns -1 if that group wasn't found or doesn't exist.
-Defaults to 0 (whole pattern).
+Returns the starting position of the match within the source string.
+The starting position of capturing groups can be retrieved by providing its group number as an integer or its string name (if it's a named group).
+The default value of 0 refers to the whole pattern.

+Returns -1 if the group did not match or doesn't exist.

 .. _class_RegExMatch_get_string:

 - :ref:`String<class_string>` **get_string** **(** :ref:`Variant<class_variant>` name=0 **)** const

-Returns the result of the match in the source string.
-An integer can be specified for numeric groups or a string for named groups.
-Returns -1 if that group wasn't found or doesn't exist.
-Defaults to 0 (whole pattern).
+Returns the substring of the match from the source string.
+Capturing groups can be retrieved by providing its group number as an integer or its string name (if it's a named group).
+The default value of 0 refers to the whole pattern.

+Returns an empty string if the group did not match or doesn't exist.

 .. _class_RegExMatch_get_strings:

 - :ref:`Array<class_array>` **get_strings** **(** **)** const

-Returns an :ref:`Array<class_array>` of the matches in the source string.
+Returns an :ref:`Array<class_array>` of the match and its capturing groups.

 .. _class_RegExMatch_get_subject: